Jacksonville History Center: The Speaker Series

 JHS presents monthly lectures on a diverse range of historical subjects, each presented by speakers of note, including historians, dramatists, experts and artistic presenters.
 Annually, the series includes 10 to 12 major program opportunities.
 The subjects are diverse and highlight North Florida history.
-Most of the presentations involve multimedia with presenters.
+Some presentations involve multimedia with presenters and other programs include panels.

-The lectures are usually held at Old St. Andrew’s Church, 317 A. Philip Randolph Blvd. (across from VyStar Veterans Memorial Arena).
-Evening programs are free to members with a suggested $10 donation for non-members.
-Members and their guests are invited to join the speakers at a reception before each lecture.
-During this time of the Coronavirus pandemic, programs are being held virtually, on Zoom, then posted to our YouTube channel.
+With some exceptions, the lectures are typically held at Old St. Andrew’s Church, 317 A. Philip Randolph Blvd. (across from VyStar Veterans Memorial Arena).
+Evening programs are free to members with a suggested $10 donation for non-members, $5 for students.
+Members and their guests are invited to join the speakers at a short reception before each lecture.
+The Speaker Series program is sponsored annually by Retina Associates P.A., Fred Lambrou, M.D. and Mansoor Mughal, M.D.